kartenmacherei/engineering-culture/book/README.md

 ## Culture can not be created

 We cannot simply "create" the engineering culture that we want[^1].
 A culture can be fostered, but it is like its own living being that will constantly change and evolve.
-We can only guide its evolution into a desired direction.
+We can only gently guide its evolution into a desired direction by being role models for others and holding ourselves accountable to our actions.

 [^1]: https://dreadfullyposh.com/writing/sorry-but-you-cant-just-create-a-company-culture